Much has been written about Varadero beach in Cuba: That…

 When I made plans to visit Lisbon, Portugal, I knew I had to up my game.
 With its lyrical combination of enchanting grandeur and urban decay, Lisbon is a photographer’s dream.

 So, based on photos like the one above and his stellar Trip Advisor reviews, I booked a photo tour with Miguel Helfrich, a brilliant local photographer and owner of Lisbon Photo.
 His evening tour in the Chiado neighbourhood seemed like a perfect opportunity for a solo traveler like me to discover the best vantage points in Lisbon and to learn about night photography — all at the same time.

-The trolleys have been transporting passengers up the hills into Chiado and Bairro Alto since the 1890s.
+The trams have been transporting passengers up the hills into Chiado and Bairro Alto since the 1890s.
 It’s an iconic Lisbon photo opportunity, not to be missed.

 At the top of the hill, we paused at one of Lisbon’s miradouros (viewpoints) with a view of the Moorish castle, Castelo de São Jorge, to capture the blue hour — that fleetingly poetic period after the sun sets when the indirect light casts a blue shade over the city’s seven hills.

 This is the first photo I have ever taken in manual mode on my camera.
 It was a start, but as the blue light faded, Miguel gave me a mini-workshop on how to get the settings for aperture, exposure time and light sensitivity just right.
 The mysteries of manual shooting were starting to become clear.

 It was time to get back to practice.
 While Miguel showed me some of the iconic photo spots in Lisbon, he also seeks to provide a taste of real life.